-You will pitch your story using this spreadsheet.
-Here’s how this works: go to the first available line and enter in your name and contact info.
-Next, review the pitches in the lines above your own.
-Finally, pitch your idea in one sentence, making sure not to pitch something too similar to any of the ideas above your own.
+You will pitch your story using this form.
+Here’s how this works: first, review the pitches that have already been submitted.
+Then fill out the form and pitch your idea in one sentence, making sure not to pitch something too similar to any of the ideas above your own.
 Ideas are first-come-first-served, so you can’t swipe an idea from someone who pitched before you.
-Feel free to pitch an idea in the spreadsheet as soon as you think of one.
+Feel free to pitch an idea as soon as you think of one.

 We get lots of story ideas on drinking, parking on campus, sorority house mothers and UW athletics.
 You’ll meet with extra skepticism if you’re hitting on these or other well-worn areas.
 Remember that a key element of this assignment is communication values.
 Before honing your pitch, ask yourself whether you’re proposing a story that is new or has a particular impact.
 You want to stay away from anything that has a been-there-done-that feel to it.
 We will know if it has been done before and will tell you to go back to the drawing board on those ideas.

 For instance, lots of people grumble about parking shortages on campus.
 It’s tough to find anything new in those complaints.
 But one semester, a J202-er wrote a story on how some students were abusing disabled parking by getting bogus doctor’s notes and using them to get Wisconsin disabled parking stickers when they had no disability at all.
 It was an innovative angle on an age-old story and earned high marks.